-Note: Our tax lesson is not as step-by-step as our Forming an LLC in New Hampshire lesson, due to the uniqueness and variation among businesses in the state.
+Note: Our tax lesson is not as step-by-step as our other Forming an LLC in New Hampshire lessons, due to the uniqueness and variation among businesses in the state.
 Taxes are usually not as straightforward as forming an LLC in New Hampshire, and therefore, the information below is an overview, and not a comprehensive guide.

 You will most likely need to hire a tax professional to make sure you meet all your New Hampshire state and local tax obligations.
 We recommend using Thumbtack.

 New Hampshire Department of Revenue Administration (DRA): Taxpayer Assistance Overview

 New Business Tax Licenses & Permits